-There will be no session on 17 March
+There will be no lecture session on Thursday.

-On Friday 19 March, each group will give a presentation explaining its topic and its results so far.
+On Friday, each group will give a presentation explaining its topic and its results so far.
 Each presentation will be only 3 minutes long (strictly enforced), so be efficient about how your present your material.
 Not all group members have to be presenters.
 There will be time for about 3 minutes of questions for each group.
 Your group will be assessed both on the quality of its presentation and the quality of the questions it asks of other groups.

-Submit: Group leaders to submit their groups' preliminary presentation slides by 4:00pm on 19 March.
+Submit: Group leaders to submit their groups' preliminary presentation slides by 4:00pm on 5 August.